Calculus 1 - Full College Course

 • X-intercepts correspond to where the numerator of the rational function is zero.

-• The behavior of functions and graphs as x approaches large positive and negative values is crucial.
+• The behavior of functions and graphs as x approaches large positive or negative values is crucial.

-• Limits at infinity and negative infinity are determined by the behavior of functions as x approaches these values.
+• Limits at infinity and negative infinity are determined by the trend of y values as x approaches these values.

 • The limit as x goes to infinity of a function g of x equals zero, while the limit as x goes to negative infinity of h of x does not exist.